Ivan-Shish/Aleo/phase1-coordinator/docs/CoordinatorRequirements.md

 The contents of removed contributions may be removed from the state that will be persisted to disk, however a record will need to be retained as per [REQ-18](#REQ-18-History-Retained).

 If there are any [Replacement Contributor](#replacement-contributor)s available assign the dropped participant's tasks to it according to [REQ-24 Assign Replacement Contributors][REQ-24].
+If there are no replacement contributors available then the round will need to be restarted as per [REQ-39 Drop Participant Round Restart][REQ-39]

 Requires:

 + [REQ-16 State Saved to Disk][REQ-16]
 + [REQ-23 Publish Participant Instructions][REQ-23]
 + [REQ-24 Assign Replacement Contributors][REQ-24]
++ [REQ-39 Drop Participant Round Restart][REQ-39]

 #### REQ-26 Ban Participant